Heart failure in Pregnancy (PPCM)

 - Pink sputum

 What we do know is that pregnancy is stressful on the body and heart failure in pregnancy happens to women of all ages.
-Read PPCM Stories, know the symptoms, educate yourself About PPCM, because the earlier the diagnosis is made, and treatment started the better the outcomes.
-You could very well be saving your life or a life of someone you know.
+Women and clinicians should know the symptoms because the earlier the diagnosis is made, and treatment started the better the outcomes.

 Pass the word: